mprell/reisetagebuch-heinrichxi/README.md

 # Reisetagebuch Heinrichs XI.
 Reuß-Greiz 1740-1742
-Data of Scholarly Edition of the Diary of the Travel of Heinrich XI.
+Data of Digital Scholarly Edition of the Diary of the Travel of Heinrich XI.
 Reuß-Greiz 1740-1742

 Licence of all Files except the img-Files: CC BY 4.0